NethServer/ns8-core/core/agent/README.md

     set-weight 50update 8

 The above command sets the `50update` step weight to 8.
+A step that downloads data from the network, or performs a long filesystem operation can be assigned a bigger weight to balance the progress increments of the action.